Tal-s-Game-Center/Guardian-Of-The-Woods/README.md

-# Guardian of the Forest - Game Upgrade
+# Guardian of the Forest

 ## Overview
 **Guardian of the Forest** is an adventure strategy game where the player controls a magical log, the guardian of nature, as it works to restore a destroyed forest.
 This project aims to upgrade the original concept by introducing modern features, such as 3D graphics, dynamic environments, new abilities, and a deeper storyline.
 The goal is to retain the core gameplay while expanding on it with innovative mechanics to engage both new and returning players.